To be announced

 Stephanie Wehner (TU Delft)

-Quantum Networks: From a Physics Experiment to a Quantum Network System (KM: The recording starts 2 minutes into the talk; I apologize.)
+(KM: The recording starts 2 minutes into the talk; I apologize.)

 The internet has had a revolutionary impact on our world.
 The vision of a quantum internet is to provide fundamentally new internet technology by enabling quantum communication between any two points on Earth.
 Such a quantum internet can —in synergy with the “classical” internet that we have today—connect quantum information processors in order to achieve unparalleled capabilities that are provably impossible by using only classical information.